Reiikz/lbbapi/docs/README.md

 ```
 > **Note:** That it is asumed your web server's user is www-data and the Bind9 server's unit file is bind9, if it's not adjust acordingly.

+### Dependancies:

+php-pear Net_IPv6 is used, it has been included as a standalone file as the currently available version on the repo is not compatible with php 8.1 due to a deprecated syntax I've simply patched this.
+The only function that was needed from it was this: https://pear.php.net/manual/en/package.networking.net-ipv6.compress.php

 ## Web server confuration recomendations:

 - You should disable indexing.